 Except in the election of directors, holders of shares of Common Stock are entitled to one vote for each share registered in their respective names.
 In the election of directors, shareholders may vote cumulatively and, at the Annual Meeting, are entitled to six votes for each share of Common Stock registered in their respective names, i.e., as many votes per share as there are directors to be elected.
 A shareholder may allocate votes to or among one or more nominees for director in any manner desired.
 Unless the shareholder specifies otherwise, the persons named in the enclosed proxy will allocate their votes in their discretion among the Board of Directors' nominees for director for whom they are authorized to vote.
-On all matters considered at the Annual Meeting, abstentions and broker non-votes will be treated as neither a vote 'for' nor 'against' the matter; however, because Proposals 2 and 3 require approval by a specified percentage of all outstanding shares, such votes will have the same effect as a vote against the matter.
+On all matters considered at the Annual Meeting, abstentions and broker non-votes will be treated as neither a vote "for" nor "against" the matter; however, because Proposals 2 and 3 require approval by a specified percentage of all outstanding shares, such votes will have the same effect as a vote against the matter.
 Abstentions and broker non-votes will be counted in determining if a quorum is present.

 All shares represented by properly executed proxies will, unless such proxies have previously been revoked, be voted at the Annual Meeting in accordance with the directions on the proxies.
-If no direction is indicated, the shares will be voted as recommended by the
+If no direction is indicated, the shares will be voted as recommended by the Board of Directors.
+The Company has no knowledge of any other matters to be brought before the Annual Meeting.
+However, if any other matters are properly presented to the

-Board of Directors.
-See 'Other Business' on Page 38 for information concerning the voting of proxies if other matters are properly brought before the Annual Meeting.
+Annual Meeting for action, it is intended that the persons named in the enclosed proxy and acting thereunder will vote in accordance with their best judgment on such matters.
 A shareholder executing and returning a proxy has the power to revoke it at any time before it is voted by providing written notice of such revocation to the Secretary of the Company, by submitting a validly executed later-dated proxy or by attending the meeting and voting in person.
 The mere presence of a shareholder at the Annual Meeting, however, will not constitute a revocation of a previously submitted proxy.